factful/ocr_testing/Readme.md

-# OCR comparison
+# Post Intro

+At Factful one of our projects is to build tools that make state of the art machine learning and artificial intelligence accessible to investigative reporters.
+One thing that means is that we need to spend some time testing the components that already exist so we can prioritize our own efforts.
+The first step in any kind of document analysis is OCR, or optical character recognition, which allows us to transform a scan or photograph of a letter or filing into searchable, sortable text that we can do more with.

+[INSERT SOME NOTES FROM JORDAN ABOUT WHERE THE CUTTING EDGE IS HEADED]

+With all that in mind, we identified a few sample documents to run through a handful of OCR systems so we could compare the results.
+We tested a few proprietary algorithms and a few that are free and open source.

+All the tools we looked at will output a text file.
+Most will also output JSON or hOCR files that include data about where each word and line sits on a particular page. [hOCR](http://kba.cloud/hocr-spec/1.2/) is an open standard for representing OCR results -- there are a few open source CSS and JavaScript libraries that can help you view and display hOCR formats.
+Check out [hocrjs](http://kba.cloud/hocrjs/), [hOCR Proofreader](https://github.com/not-implemented/hocr-proofreader), and [hOCR JavaScript](https://github.com/ultrasaurus/hocr-javascript) for some good starting points.

+We identified a few loosely representative document samples to try each OCR library against:

+* A **receipt** --  we identified a register receipt with some hand writing on it, to make it a little more fun for the APIs.
+(This receipt, from one graffiti artist's time at Rikers, was included in [States of Incarceration](https://statesofincarceration.org/states/new-york-rikers-island-ny-11370-plain-sight), a collaborative storytelling project and traveling exhibition about incarceration in America.)
+* A **heavily redacted document** -- [Carter Page's FISA warrant](http://www.kingpin.cc/wp-content/uploads/2018/11/Carter-Page-release-9-November-2018.pdf) is legal filing with a lot of redacted portions, just the kind of exasperating thing reporters deal with all the time.
+* **Something old** -- [Executive Order 9066](https://www.archives.gov/historical-docs/todays-doc/?dod-date=219) authorized the internment of Japanese Americans in 1942.
+The scanned image available in the national archives is fairly high quality but it is still an old, typewritten document.
+* A **form** -- This [Texas campaign finance report](http://204.65.203.5/public/100721233.pdf), from [a Texas Tribune story about abuses in the juvenile justice system](https://www.texastribune.org/2018/11/01/harris-county-texas-juvenile-judges-private-attorneys/amp/) has very clean text but the formatting is important to understanding the document.

-Most of the tools we tested support text in multiple languages but we only tested on English language documents.
-The Ruby scripts we used are all included in our [repository](LINK TK) if you want to test these OCR engines with other languages or sample documents. .
+The tools we tested support text in multiple languages but we only tested on English language documents.
+The Ruby scripts we used are all included in our [repository](LINK TK) if you want to test these OCR engines with other languages or sample documents.

 ## [Tesseract](https://github.com/tesseract-ocr/tesseract)